-The Gage's little sister, Acanto recently opened to replace fine dining spot Henri.
-Acanto is more casual than Henri, but the food is just as good.
+Meet The Gage's little sister, Acanto, offering a casual but quality dining experience on Michigan Avenue.
 Start with a cheese plate, which comes with an array of accompaniments, before moving onto well-executed pastas, fried artichokes and tender octopus.
 End with the smoothest, creamiest gelato in town.

 Owner Billy Lawless nailed the gastropub with this Mag Mile hit.
 The whiskey list is lengthy, beer options reach beyond the basics, and wines are accompanied by clever, straightforward descriptions.
 The food is rich and aggressively flavorful, from the perfect-for-snacking Scotch egg to the Gage venison burger, served a juicy medium-rare and dripping with pickled onions and gouda.